simongravelle/nmrformd/docs/source/documentation_pages/tutorial1.rst

 .. code-block:: python3

-	NMR relaxation time T1 = 2.48 s
+	NMR relaxation time T1 = 2.58 s
-	NMR relaxation time  T2 = 2.48 s
+	NMR relaxation time  T2 = 2.58 s
-	Correlation time = 3.93 ps
+	Correlation time = 3.75 ps

-The agreement with experiment is not ideal (experiments give T1 ~ 3s), which is due here to the too short simulation time, as well as too big of a timestep.
+The agreement with experiment is not perfect here (experiments give T1 ~ 3s) because of the short simulation time.
+Full 1/T1 spectrum can be extracted from 1/nmr_result.R1, and the frequency range as nmr_result.f, see the image at the top of this page.

 .. _`this paper`: https://www.sciencedirect.com/science/article/abs/pii/S1090780717300319
 .. _`MDAnalysis`: https://www.mdanalysis.org